holidayextras/culture/mob-testing.md

 and sharing Browsers and Devices between them.
 It is a quicker process in findings bugs and more of an exploratory approach is taken.

+There is no limit to the amount of people that can be involved in Mob Testing providing the session is arranged beforehand.
+An example would be if you had 10 or more members involved you could split off into smaller groups or alternatively stay as one group and rotate between one person driving the mac and one person influencing what to test/check.

 If you need to arrange a Mob Testing session please consider the above points beforehand.

 ## Key features of Mob Testing: